-\Dr. Kevin F. Dingli is one of the original founders and currently Managing Partner of Dingli & Dingli Law Firm.
+Dr. Kevin F. Dingli is one of the original founders and currently Managing Partner of Dingli & Dingli Law Firm.
 He graduated from the University of Malta in 1981, and pursued postgraduate studies in shipping law at the University of London.
 He was admitted to the Bar at Valletta, Malta, in 1982, and practices as an advocate.
 He is a member of the Chamber of Advocates and of the Institute of Financial Services Practitioners, and has been appointed as the Member for Malta on the Tax Commission of the Union Internationale des Avocats.
 He is a Deputy Registrar of the International Merchant Marine Registry of Belize, as well as of the Maritime Authority of Jamaica.
+He is also the Honorary Consul for Jamaica in Malta.

-\Dr. Tonio Grech is a Partner in the Firm, having joined the Firm in 2001.
+Dr. Tonio Grech is a Senior Partner in the Firm, having joined the Firm in 2001.
 He graduated as Doctor of Laws (LL.D.) from the University of Malta in 1983.
 He was admitted to the Bar at Valletta, Malta in 1984, and initially practised as an advocate at the Attorney General's Office.

 He is very much involved in court litigation and arbitration with regard to matters involving transport.
 He has also drafted the majority of laws on civil aviation during the last twenty years.
 He is a member of the Chamber of Advocates, as well as of the Institute of Financial Services Practitioners.
-He is also a Director of the Firm's licensed fiduciary company DG Fiduciary Limited.
+He is a Director of the Firm's licensed fiduciary company DG Fiduciary Limited.
+He is also the Honorary Consul for Sri Lanka in Malta.